caabbbssss123/wordpress-custom-theme/README.md

 3. Edit style.css with the details needed
 4. Edit functions.php with the details needed
 5. Activate theme on Wordpress admin
-6. Active carbon fields plugin
+6. Activate carbon fields plugin

 Done!